 Cat Worms & Dog Worms:

-Type of Worms and Treatments
+Type of Worms and Best Treatments

 Pinworms are found only in humans and account for the largest percentage of intestinal worm infections in the U.S. Getting rid of pinworm isn’t easy, but it can be done.
 To get rid of pinworms, you should wash your hands regularly to avoid ingesting pinworm eggs.
 If pinworm infection is detected by your doctor, or noticed in the stool, you should seek an over-the-counter treatment like Reese’s Pinworm Medicine or get a prescription from your doctor for Vermox, the most common prescription given for pinworm infections.